25 Habits to Break if You Want a Job

 25. Don’t read newspapers, trade publications or industry newsletters

-If you just change one of these 25 things, and give it time (it generally takes 30 days to break a habit!), you can start to see different outcomes.
+If you want to break any of these bad habits, then give it time (it generally takes 30 days to break a habit!).
+Be persistent and you will notice different outcomes.

 Career Collective